top of page

 A family story

-My relationship with wool and knitting is quite simply a family affair.
-My passion for knitting and the yarn arts, but also for creative hobbies in general, is probably in my genes.
-I learned to knit from my paternal grandmother when I was a child, my maternal grandmother was a seamstress, and my mum passed on to me her taste for colours through painting.
+My connection to wool and knitting is first and foremost a family affair.
+My passion for knitting and needlework, as well as for crafts in general, is probably in my genes and was passed down by my grandmothers.
+As a child, I learned to knit with my paternal grandmother, my maternal grandmother was a seamstress, and my mother passed on her love of colors to me through painting.

 Pastoral stories